-Elections will be held to fill 4 vacancies on the Board of Directors, 3 vacancies on the Board Oversight Committee and the position of Auditor.
+Elections will be held to fill 1 vacancy on the Board of Directors and the position of Auditor.
 Notice of the above vacancies were advertised within the credit union office and on our website www.sarsfieldcu.ie If you are interested in becoming a volunteer within Sarsfield Credit Union please contact us in writing.

-Standing Orders

-for Credit Unions for Virtual AGM (Republic of Ireland)
+Standing Orders for Credit Unions for Virtual AGM (Republic of Ireland)